Bobby Shriver: Santa Monica City Council

 In November 2004 Shriver ran for, and was elected to, a seat on the Santa Monica City Council.
 He stated that he decided to run for the seat after a dispute with the city over the height of the hedges at his home.
 He was one of thirteen candidates for four at-large council seats and received 23,260 votes, or 16.5 percent, of the vote.
 The other three winning candidates received 16,710, 14,475, and 13,408 votes.

 He ran for re-election in 2008, again in a race in which thirteen candidates were running for four open seats.
 He again received the most votes, although he won by a smaller margin over the candidate receiving the second-most votes.
 Shriver received 24,298 votes, or 18.56 percent of the vote.
 The other three winning candidates received 20,232, 19,145, and 17,202 votes.
 Shriver's second term ended November 2012.

 In March 2009 Shriver was reported to be considering becoming a candidate in the 2010 California Attorney General election.
 He did not run, and Kamala Harris, the Democratic candidate, was elected Attorney General.

 Candidacy for Los Angeles County Supervisor

 On January 21, 2014, the Los Angeles Times reported that Shriver launched his campaign for Los Angeles County supervisor.
 Shriver was defeated by former state senator Sheila Kuehl.

 Personal life

+Shriver was romantically linked to Princess Caroline of Monaco in the 1970s.
+In 1989 he had an affair with married director Sondra Locke, who was 10 years his senior.
+He was dating Lauren Bessette, older sister of Carolyn Bessette Kennedy, the wife of his cousin John F. Kennedy Jr., at the time of their 1999 deaths.
+Lauren had joined JFK Jr. and Carolyn in his private plane to spend time with Bobby Shriver, along with other friends, on Martha's Vineyard that weekend.

 He married Malissa Feruzzi on May 7, 2005.
-They have two daughters, Natasha Hunt Lee (born 1997) and Rosemary Kennedy Shriver (born 2009).
+They have one daughter, Rosemary Scarlett Shriver (b.
+2009).
+Shriver has a stepdaughter, Natasha Hunt Lee (b.
+1997), from his wife's previous marriage.